kblocksio/portal/README.md

 ### (Optional) Preload images

-If you have pulled these images into your local docker, you may now load them into your kind cluster
+If you have pulled these images into your local docker (using `docker pull`), you may now load them into your kind cluster

 ```sh
 kind load docker-image wingcloudbot/kblocks-worker:0.4.60